Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 ## Usage

+## Creating a Hetzner API Key

+1. Log in to your Hetzner Cloud account.
+2. Navigate to the "API Tokens" section.
+(It is inside the Security section.)
+3. Click "Generate API Token".
+Provide any name for the token and choose Read and Write.
+4. Copy the generated API key and use it when prompted by the script.

+Follow the on-screen instructions to perform your desired operations.

 When you run the script, you will be presented with a menu to choose from various options:

 1. **Setup Firewall:** Create or update a firewall with specific rules.
 2. **Create SSH Key Pair:** Generate and upload an SSH key pair to Hetzner Cloud.
 3. **Create Cloud Server:** Create a new cloud server with the specified configurations.
+This is where I recommend everyone start.
+It will walk you through all steps.
 4. **Exit:** Exit the tool.

 Follow the on-screen instructions to perform your desired operations.